calaldees/car-lite/README.md

 ### Remote

 * TODO
-    * Add `localhost` or CORS headers on the api servers so the browser extension is not needed
+    * Add `localhost` or CORS headers on the prod/stg/dev servers so the browser extension is not needed

 Implementation Goals